Commonwealth Professor of History and Mathematics

 History of Mathematics

-B.A. (with highest distinction) in Mathematics, University of Virginia, May 1977.
+B.A. (with highest distinction) in Mathematics and French, University of Virginia, May 1977.

 M.S. in Mathematics, University of Virginia, August 1978.